HanssonMagnus/HanssonMagnus.github.io/_posts/2017-11-30-Stock-prediction-using-LSTM-networks.md

 ## Conclusion
 The LSTM model doesn't find any structure in the US or Brazilian market.
 However, the model finds some successfull generalization for the Swedish market.
-TNote that this could very well be due to optimization traps etc.
+Note that this could very well be due to optimization traps etc, but is indeed an interesting result.